The Euclid Creek Tunnel brings cleaner water to Cleveland

 Built around 1900, the oldest sewers in greater Cleveland carry sewage, stormwater, and industrial waste in a single pipe.
 More than 60 times a year, after heavy rainfall, sewers in the Euclid Creek area overflow, threatening the quality of waterways.

 Located 190 to 220 feet (58 to 67 meters) below ground, the tunnel is 18,000 feet (5.5 kilometers) long and 24 feet (7.3 meters) in diameter.
 About 3,000 feet (914 meters) of the tunnel passes underneath Lake Erie.
 A tunnel boring machine (TBM) known as Mackenzie bored through shale to create the tunnel.

-Mott MacDonald was the lead consultant responsible for overall project management, overall project administration, TBM specifications, and design of the tunnel lining, ventilation, and other aspects of the project.
+Mott MacDonald was the lead consultant responsible for overall project management and administration, TBM specifications, and design of the tunnel lining, ventilation, and other aspects of the project.

-Mott MacDonald introduced several key innovations:
+We introduced several key innovations:

-Our design enabled one-pass construction of the tunnel, reducing risks due to overbreaks and mine stoppages, decreased infiltration, and an increase in quality and safety.
+The use of steel-fiber-reinforced concrete segments cut four months from the construction schedule and saved the sewer district considerable costs.
+Our design enabled one-pass construction of the tunnel, reducing risks due to overbreaks and mine stoppages, decreasing infiltration, and increasing quality and safety.
 The contractor was able to bore the tunnel at rates of up to 110 to 130 feet (33 to 40 meters) per day.

 Completed in 2013, the Euclid Creek Tunnel now prevents millions of gallons of overflow sewage from reaching Euclid Creek and Lake Erie, helping safeguard public health and the environment in the greater Cleveland area.